Justin01Wu/JavaFrame/springBoot/MICRO-SERVICE.md

 - How do you know an application is too big to be a monolithic?
   Many applications are severely hurt by bad designs, bad code quality, unclear requirement, unclear road map, wrong technical direction.
-  They are cheated that the micro-service can solve maintainance issues
+  They are cheated that the micro-service can solve maintenance issues
 - We had RPC, Web service, RMI , SOA and Corba before, why do so many people think micro-service is the silver bullet?
 - Heterogeneous environment is our difficulties, they usually come from companies merging.
    But now people used micro-service to open Pandora's box: